aendeavor/i3buntu/INSTALL.md

 #### Security

 If you are concerned about piping `curl` into `bash`, just download the script with curl, check and execute it later.
-The SHA512 sum is `6fddfe348758784058d1c42f3258b95faa37fc0fefdeb0e081bc03118c6aaff4a16748bbe4e507e6a8f96c81f323662d81c0c40cd0f1853de79e7fed3519a223  init.sh`
+The SHA512 sum is `005605de16977627954b5445f7fa7eec6f4f040a7b427b4c947f432e6f450ade6b58498b4390dfb92db3a57e0f9a48d608cdcb0661b9f8320d0b9d0f9ac8738c  init.sh`

 #### Leftover Configuration

-As of now, the monitor configuration is not done automatically, as this would not make much sense.
+As of now, the monitor/display configuration is not done automatically, as this would not make much sense.
 You can do it manually, with `arandr` and `i3`'s config.

+#### Miscellaneous Scripts

+Found under `athena/scripts/`, a few leftover script reside to ease the pain of installing certain software by hand.
+This includes [`exa`](https://the.exa.website/), [`i3-rounded-corners`](https://github.com/terroo/i3-radius) and a fonts installer.